Portal2Nowhere/AspectWiki/Aspects/Breath.md

 noun
 1. the air inhaled and exhaled in respiration.
 2. respiration, especially as necessary to life.
-3. life; vitality.
-4. a slight suggestion, hint, or whisper.
+3. a slight suggestion, hint, or whisper.
-5. time to breathe; pause or respite.
+4. time to breathe; pause or respite.
-6. exhalation or vapor.
+5. exhalation or vapor.

 verb